GuitarHero2/HP-Pavilion-15-cs0xxx-Hackintosh/README.md

 # Before you use it

+> [!WARNING]
+> DON'T DOWNLOAD THIS EFI FROM THE CODE BUTTON, IT CONTAINS THE FIRST EFI THAT I UPLOADED TO THE REPOSITORY.
+IF YOU WANT THE LATEST VERSION, GO TO THE RELEASES SECTION AND DOWNLOAD THE LATEST RELEASE OR LATEST PRE-RELEASE.

 Before you use this EFI, remember to use [GenSMBios](https://github.com/corpnewt/GenSMBIOS) to generate the SMBios.
 For now I used the MacBookPro16,3 but I will be testing with more in the future.